kirsty-stephen/Simple-Webpage-Project/README.md

 # simple-webpage-project
-The Developer Academy week one task - simple webpage project
+The Developer Academy week one task - simple webpage project.